 As turn the page to Spring when farmers prepare for the season’s planting, I can’t help but think of the smell of freshly turned dirt and the green plants that will soon sprout up.
 The Last of the Virgin Sod captures this feeling well.

 While we have relatively small amounts of native prairie remaining in the United States, we do have numerous farmers and ranchers who are good stewards of our land and resources.
-Modern agriculture utilizes a number of conservation methods to ensure we’re keeping our land in good shape and preparing it to be better for future generations.
-Conservation methods through tillage, cover crops, rotation and precision technology are all tools in their belts.
+Modern agriculture utilizes several conservation methods to ensure we’re keeping our land in good shape and preparing it to be better for future generations.
+Conservation methods through tillage, cover crops, rotation, and precision technology are all tools in their belts.

-We can still appreciate poems from years past as reminder of the need for continual improvement so we don’t lose what we do have.
+We can still appreciate poems from years past as reminders of the need for continual improvement so we don’t lose what we have.

 We broke today on the homestead

 It was fresh with the dew of the morning,

 The creak of leather and clevis,